Hotel Burchianti

-The Hotel Burchianti is a boutique hotel with 11 rooms located in Florence Italy near the Santa Maria Novella.
+The Hotel Burchianti is a boutique hotel with 11 rooms located in Florence, Italy near the Santa Maria Novella.

 According to the hotel's website, the hotel used to be a palace belonging to the noble family of Castiglioni.

 The place was then turned into a hotel and opened in 1919 or 1936 by the Burchianti sisters.

-The hotel is allegedly haunted, Reuters listed it under top ten haunted hotels.
+The hotel is allegedly haunted, Reuters listed it under its list of top ten haunted hotels.